I have struggled with stress and anxiety since childhood. As an adult, practicing healthy ways to manage and reduce my stress is a priority.

 4. Listen to White Noise or a Sound Machine

 Sound machines also work well for calming pets during thunderstorms, fireworks, and other loud noises.
-I turn mine on when I'm focusing on my writing because it blocks out noises from outside my windows so my dog won't bark!
+I even turn mine on when I want to focus on my writing because it blocks out noises from outside that cause my dog to bark.

 I also use my sound machine whenever I nap or want to create a calmer atmosphere in my room.